mdmtk/docs/edge/source/guide/csp/analytics.md

 ### Overview

-The AnalyticsMgr feature type allows you to configure what data about a device should be collected and where the data should be collected.
-It creates configurations that are required by the Data Analytics Client for Data Collection.
+Zebra Android devices are equipped with an Analytics Engine that can collect information pertaining to the operation and health of a device.
+Collected data can be stored locally on the device and optionally sent to the Cloud.
+Such data can be used to detect devices that need attention or potentially could be used to detect trends that could allow problems to be prevented through preventative action.

+The AnalyticsMgr Feature Type allows you enable or disable collection of data, in the form of groups of metrics, by the Analytics Engine.
+It also allows you to control whether collected data is stored on the device or sent to the Cloud, and also provides some control over which data is collected and how often.

 ### Main Functionality

-* Enable Analytics
-* Disable Analytics
+* Enable or Disable all data collection by the Analytics Engine
-* Send Analytics data to Cloud
+* Control whether data is stored locally on the device or is sent to the Cloud
-* Send Analytics data to File
-* Data sources
+* Control which data is collected by groups of metrics:
 	* WWAN Performance
 	* WLAN Performance
 	* Battery and CPU Status
 	* System Information
 	* GPS Information
-* Data Collection Levels
+* Control the frequency of data collection by levels:
 	* None
 	* Low
 	* Medium
 	* High

 ##Parameter Notes
 ###Analytics Action